 Share how it feels to be caught in the tumbleweed once again.
 This might sound like “I wish I knew how to stop doing this” or “I don’t want to be stuck in this tumbleweed anymore.”
 Again, it’s important not to blame your partner for the pattern, even if it feels like they contributed to the spin out more than you.

 Noticing that you’re caught in a tumbleweed yet again is a type of mindfulness practice.
 The immediate goal is not to prevent the tumbleweed altogether.
 Although some relationships have bigger and more out of control tumbleweeds than others, even very happy couples fall into this pattern sometimes.
 But you can practice noticing the tumbleweed sooner, naming it internally and out loud more often, and sharing your feelings about what it’s like to be stuck in this together.

-If you are ready to dig into your patterns, including tumbleweeding each other, and live in Minnesota, I am here to help.
+If you are ready to dig into your patterns, including tumbleweeding each other, I am here to help.